JamesChevalier/basis/README.md

 ### Testing

 * Run `rake db:test:load` to set up the testing database
-* You will need to run `rake db:test:prepare` after every migration
+* You will need to run `rake db:test:prepare` after every migration (do yourself a favor and add `alias migrate="rake db:migrate && rake db:rollback && rake db:migrate && rake db:test:prepare"` to your `.bash_profile` file)
 * Run `rspec` to run all the tests once (and to generate a coverage file in `coverage/index.html`)
 * Run `guard` to monitor the project while you work (it will automatically run relevant tests whenever files are saved)
 * Optionally, install growlnotify from the Extras/growlnotify/growlnotify.pkg in Growl's disk image to get notifications from `guard`